mohammad007kh/LangGraph-For-Beginners/README.md

    - `10_ReActAgents.py` — ReAct (Reasoning + Acting) agent with tools.
 Demonstrates how an LLM can use external tools (Wikipedia lookup and math calculator) to answer complex queries that require both factual information and computation.
    - `11_HumanAICollaborationDrafting.py` — Interactive drafting agent demonstrating human-in-the-loop draft creation, iterative refinement, and saving draft versions to JSON.
    - `12_ragAgent.py` — Retrieval-Augmented Generation (RAG) agent.
 The script expects a local PDF in a folder named `RagFiles`; you can change the folder or file name in the script to suit your setup.
+- `mini apps/` — Small example applications demonstrating full-stack usage and integrations.
+   - `AgentEditor/` — A small full-stack example with a Node/TypeScript backend (Prisma DB + API routes and tools) and a Next.js frontend (chat UI and editor).
+See `mini apps/AgentEditor/README.md` for setup and running instructions.
 - `.env.example` — Example environment file.
 Copy to `.env` and add your OpenAI API key.

 ## Getting Started